pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 We have conducted an initial assessment of your organisation's commitment to aid transparency and publication of information on specific activities.
-This information has been collected for inclusion in the 2014 Aid Transparency Index.
+This information has been collected for inclusion in the 2015 mid-term progress review.
 Thank you for agreeing to review this assessment.

-Details of the indicators used in the Index, including how each indicator is scored and weighted, can be found in the [scoring guide](http://www.publishwhatyoufund.org/index/2014-ati/)
+Details of the indicators used, including how each indicator is scored and weighted, can be found in the [scoring guide](http://www.publishwhatyoufund.org/index/2014-ati/)

 ## Reviewing the assessment

-For the 2014 Aid Transparency Index, data has been collected using two tools - a Data Quality tool and a survey.
+The data for this review has been collected using two tools - a Data Quality tool and a survey.
 If your organisation is an IATI publisher then some of the data has been collected and scored automatically using the Data Quality tool.
 Separate instructions on